MassimoBelfioreCode/COBOL_self-study/README.md

 procede with installation.

 At the end of installation you can check if everything gone good opening a new terminal window and typing:  cobc --version
-Use any IDE or text editor you want for writing COBOL programs.
+Use any IDE or text editor you prefer for writing COBOL programs.

 You can now program the Hello World (come da prassi).